3 Common Mistakes Founders Make in Analyst Relations

 Reality 3: Understanding the analysts' coverage area

-• In Gartner, the analysts' coverages for markets are well defined, a team of analysts would cover EDR, another group could cover SIEM, etc.
+• In Gartner, the analysts' coverages for markets are well defined

-• If you are an EDR vendor, it makes sense for you to speak with EDR analysts as primary and CNAPP and SOC analysts as secondary too.
+• If you are an EDR vendor, it makes sense to speak with EDR analysts as primary and CNAPP and SOC analysts as secondary

 Did you find this article helpful?